Platform-OS/pos-module-core/README.md

 ## Validators

 The core module provides some basic helpers for data validation.
-These validators can check if all required fields are provided, check uniqueness, data types (numbers are really a numbers and not letters) etc. Validators always return a hash with two keys - valid being either true or false, and if false - errors with details why the validation has failed.
+These validators can check if all required fields are provided, check uniqueness, data types (numbers are really numbers and not letters), etc. Validators always return a hash with two keys - valid being either true or false, and if false - errors with details of why the validation has failed.
 You can find the core validators at `modules/core/public/views/partials/lib/validations`

 ## Contribution